 Over-Training Your Legs

 If you want to build killer quads then you are going to have to chill out on the cardio.
-I have seen a lot of people training in the gym who had awesome potential to build some muscular legs however they were wasting time and energy over-training them.
-An over-trained muscle will never grow.
+I have seen a lot of people training in the gym who had awesome potential to build some muscular, but they were wasting time and energy over-training them by doing too much cardio An over-trained muscle will never grow.